 Lewis and Clark, Tom Hendrix, Ole Miss, and broken bones…

 I met back up with the trace in Tupelo, Mississippi.
-I planned to use my aerial equipment first thing in the morning and then spend the afternoon in Oxford.
+I planned to use my aerial equipment first thing in the morning and then spend the afternoon in Oxford….
 I need to stop making plans.

 Alone in the forest I hurry to unfold the 20 foot ladder used to rig my equipment into the branches of a tree.
 Slam!
 The ladder swings shut with both of my hands stuck inside.
 A shooting pain shoots up both arms telling my brain to break away.
 But like a Chinese finger trap, the harder I pull the more intense the pressure.
 I look around and see no signs of cars or other humanity.
-I realize, after the thought I’m going to die here has already crossed my mind, that I need to get myself into a calm state where I can think logically and find a way to free myself.
+I realize, after the irrational thought ‘I’m going to die here’ has already crossed my mind, that I need to get myself into a calm state where I can think logically and find a way to free myself.
 I try to use my foot behind me to lift the ladder.
 It’s too heavy.

 After sleeping in late, I decided to finally spend the afternoon in Oxford.
 It was a very enchanting town, with big buildings and dense trees everywhere.
 And it lived up to the stereotypical university town you see in the movies more than in real life these days.
 Students in polo-tees and tennis outfits walked the streets of the square, all seeming to be in a hurry.
 I stopped in for coffee at a small outdoor shop on the corner near legendary Square Books where I purchased The Doors of Perception and Heaven and Hell by Aldous Huxley.

-I stopped in Florence Alabama to see Tom Hendrix’s commemorative stone wall.
+I stopped in Florence, Alabama to see Tom Hendrix’s commemorative stone wall.
 He spent the majority of his life building this wall in memory of a Native American family member who had been forcibly deported from her homeland.
-When she determined that she would not survive on the water-less land she was forced into, she trekked the trail of tears back home.
+When she determined that she would not survive on the water-less land she was forced into, she trekked the Trail of Tears back home.
 The wall was built by hand in honor of her bravery.
-Other travelers have told me that if you can find him at the wall he will gladly talk to you for hours about his purpose and experiences while building the immense masterpiece.
+Other travelers have told me that if you can find Tom at the wall he will gladly talk to you for hours about his purpose and experiences while building the immense masterpiece.
 Regrettably, he passed away just weeks before I arrived and so the construction of the wall has finally come to an end.